-The Construction Industry Institute’s (CII) Construction Readiness Assessment methodology provides a tremendous step forward.
+The Construction Industry Institute’s (CII) Construction Readiness Assessment (CRA) methodology provides a tremendous step forward.
 In Sandra MacGillivray’s recent post, she walked through basics of Construction Readiness Assessment – its capabilities, strengths and proven results.
 The Construction Readiness Assessment methodology brings remarkable capacity to project leaders to prevent premature construction and ensure we start the construction phase and remain productive throughout the entirety of the project.

-- Team Alignment
+1. Team Alignment for Readiness

 “Have interference checks been completed?” or